coreos/docs/os/cluster-architectures.md

 Depending on the size and expected use of your Container Linux cluster, you will have different architectural requirements.
 A few of the common cluster architectures, as well as their strengths and weaknesses, are described below.

 Most of these scenarios dedicate a few machines, hardware of virtual, to running central cluster services.
 These may include etcd and the distributed controllers for applications like Kubernetes, Mesos, and OpenStack.
-Excluding these services onto a few known machines helps to ensure they are distributed across cabinets/availability zones.
+Isolating these services onto a few known machines helps to ensure they are distributed across cabinets or availability zones.
 It also helps in setting up static networking to allow for easy bootstrapping.
 This architecture helps to resolve concerns about relying on a discovery service.

 ## Docker dev environment on laptop